Imagine-then-Plan: Agent Learning from Adaptive Lookahead with World Models: Experiments

-To ensure a fair comparison, all methods are instantiated using the same suite of backbone models: Qwen2.5-7B~\citep{qwen2.5}, Qwen3-8B~\citep{qwen3}, and Llama-3-8B-Instruct~\cite{dubey2024llama}.
-For our main experiments, we employ Qwen3-8B as the backbone for training the world model.
-We further evaluate other backbone series as world models in \S~\ref{sec:impact_wm}.
-All models are prompted using their official chat templates to eliminate performance variances caused by formatting inconsistencies.
+\paragraph{Backbone Models.} For fair comparison, all methods use the same backbone suite: Qwen2.5-7B~\citep{qwen2.5}, Qwen3-8B~\citep{qwen3}, and Llama-3.1-8B-Instruct~\cite{dubey2024llama}.
+Unless otherwise stated, we use Qwen3-8B to train the world model, and evaluate other world-model backbones in \S~\ref{sec:impact_wm}.
+All models are prompted using their official chat templates.

 \paragraph{Baseline Methods.}

 We compare \textbf{\model} against two categories of baselines.
 (1) \textit{Prompting-based} methods: \textbf{CoT}~\citep{wei2022chainofthought} elicits reasoning capabilities by prompting the agent with step-by-step rationales. \textbf{ReAct}~\citep{yao2023react} interleaves reasoning and action to solve interactive tasks. \textbf{RAP}~\citep{hao-etal-2023-reasoning} leverages the LLM as both a world model and a policy model, employing Monte Carlo Tree Search to perform planning.
 (2) \textit{Training-based} methods: \textbf{SFT}~\citep{chen2023fireact} conducts behavioral cloning on expert trajectories. \textbf{WKM}~\citep{qiao2024agent} trains a parametric world knowledge model that provides global task priors and local dynamic state knowledge to guide planning. \textbf{IWM}~\cite{zhang2025agent} augments imitation learning with an implicit world-modeling objective to encourage the policy to internalize environment dynamics.